 Look for them from October to December.
 They grow on the ground in grassy areas among coniferous forests but can sometimes be found in deciduous forests, it has also been reported to grow on decaying wood.
 They can be found in the Pacific Northwest from the northern B.C. coast to California.

 Edible when cooked or dried.
 If fresh, parboil for 5 or more minutes.
 It contains a small amount of methyl hydrazine which is toxic.
 Drying or cooking releases this into the air making it safe to eat.
-Correct identification is crucial with this mushroom as the similar-looking toxic, false hooded morel and can be confused with it.
+Correct identification is crucial with this mushroom as the similar-looking toxic, false hooded morel can be confused with it.

 Although edible, I would not recommend eating this mushroom.
 There are far better-tasting ones to harvest.
 These mushrooms can be confused with the much more toxic, false morel mushroom, which is another good reason to not eat these mushrooms.
 The variety of good choice mushrooms here on the BC coast is amazing, so there really is no reason to eat mushrooms that are not choice.